-The author of the book is Sun Wu 孫武 who originated in the state of Qi 齊 during the late Spring and Autumn period 春秋 (770-5th cent.
+The author of the book was believed to be the historical person Sun Wu 孫武, who originated in the regional state of Qi 齊 during the late Spring and Autumn period 春秋 (770-5th cent.
 BCE).
 He wrote 13 chapters on military strategy which he presented to King Helü 闔閭 (r.
-514-496) from the state of Wu 吳, a semi-Chinese state at the southeast coast.
-Together with Wu Zixu 伍子胥 Sun Wu was able to defeat the powerful state of Chu 楚 in central China and to conquer its capital.
+514-496) from the state of Wu 吳, a state located at the southeast coast.
+Together with Wu Zixu 伍子胥, Sun Wu was able to defeat the powerful state of Chu 楚 in central China and to conquer its capital (see also Zhou military).

 The Sunzi consists of 13 chapters.
-It main concept is that campaigns have to be carefully planned at home before setting out to the field.
+It main concept is that campaigns have to be carefully planned before setting out.
 Although many chapters talk about practical things the language is in many passages short, enigmatic and somewhat philosophical, which makes it difficult to interpret certain phrases.

 The Sunzi stresses that warfare is essential for the survival of a state, and is therefore a field which is necessarily to be paid attention to.
-Once defeated in war a country will never rise again.
-The enlightened ruler therefore has to care for war, and good generals study it in detail and have to be prepared in advance.
+Once defeated in war a country would never rise again.
+The enlightened ruler therefore had to care for war, and good generals to study it in detail in order to be prepared in advance.

-The Sunzi bingfa emphasizes the importance of capable generals that represent the state on the battlefield.
-Wisdom, trust, humanity, courage, and strictness are the most importance requirements for an able commander.
-The commander has to know himself as good as he knows the enemy (zhi bi zhi ji 知彼知己), his army as well as the strategy of the inimical state.
-Generals should be able to exhibit a certain outer condition (shi xing 示形) to deceive him, like feigning weakness, distance, or incapability, and to apply his strengths (ren shi 任勢) in the right situation, but also to take over responsibility for false decisions (bu bi zui 不避罪).
-Like on the battlefield, a general has to use the right weight of reward and punishment, he must neither be too lenient nor too harsh, but a general has to be able to have both military (wu 武) spirit and a civilized (wen 文) mind.
-Military spirit will make the troops obedient, and a civilized mind will make them loyal.
-Submitting troops are to be welcomed and integrated, if they are willing.
+The Sunzi bingfa emphasizes the importance of capable generals that represented the state on the battlefield.
+Wisdom, trust, humanity, courage, and strictness were the most importance requirements for an able commander.
+The commander had to know himself as well as he knew the enemy (zhi bi zhi ji 知彼知己), his army as well as the strategy of the inimical state.
+Generals should be able to give the army a certain appearance (shi xing 示形) to deceive the enemy, for instance, feigning weakness, distance, or incapability, and general had to apply his strengths (ren shi 任勢) in the right situation, but also to take over responsibility for false decisions (bu bi zui 不避罪).

 The position of a general is highly emphasized in the Sunzi bingfa.
 He is seen as the most important element in warfare and even seen as the one who decides over security and danger of a country.